mrd0x/secblog/src/pages/phishing-with-google-domain/index.md

 # Introduction

-The way I ran into this bug or feature (you can decide for yourself at the end) was completely by accident.
-I wasn't actually hunting for bugs on Google this time, I actually needed to use their <a href="https://translate.google.com">Google Translate</a> service.
+The way I ran into this bug (or feature, you can decide for yourself) was completely by accident.
+I wasn't hunting for bugs on Google this time, I actually needed to use the <a href="https://translate.google.com">Google Translate</a> service.
 I knew there was a way to translate domains I just couldn't remember how.
-After a quick search it turns out all you have to do is type in the domain name and you get a link to to the translated domain as shown below.
+After a quick search it turns out all you have to do is type in the domain name and you get a link to the translated domain as shown below.

 ![Translate-Domain](./translate-domain.png)

 # Masquerading Google's Domain

-Clicking on the link shows in the previous image will take you to the translated domain with a unique domain name.
+Clicking on the link shown in the previous image will take you to the translated domain with an interesting domain name.

 `https://mrd0x-com.translate.goog/?_x_tr_sl=en&_x_tr_tl=ar&_x_tr_hl=en-GB&_x_tr_pto=nui`